pop-os/python-apt/doc/source/apt_pkg/cache.rst

         Return the SHA1 hashsum of the package.
 This refers to the field 'SHA1' in the raw record.

+    .. attribute:: SHA256Hash

+        Return the SHA256 hashsum of the package.
+This refers to the field 'SHA256' in the raw record.

     .. attribute:: SourcePkg

         Return the source package.